 If you’re looking for a used car deal this year, understanding the ins and outs of today’s changing used car market is key to saving more.
 In 2023, car buyers who are empowered with knowledge and negotiation know-how will save the most money.
 Those who are caught off guard are destined to overpay.
-At CarEdge, we track used car prices and inventory weekly as we help thousands of car buyers negotiate deals.
-We’re real people helping you save real money.
-Our CarEdge Auto Experts are sharing which used cars are likely to have the best deals in 2023, and what to be mindful of along the way.
+At CarEdge, we’re real people helping you save real money.
+Our team is sharing which used cars are likely to have the best deals in 2023, and what to be mindful of along the way.

 Used Car Prices Continue to Drop – Some More Than Others

 At the wholesale markets, used car prices have steadily dropped since mid-2022.
 Industry analysts are noting price declines on every front.
 As of November’s data, the Manheim Used Vehicle Value Index shows that used car prices are down 14.2% from one year prior.
 Digging into the details, we can see that some used car segments are dropping faster than others.